Lokeshkumarsubburajbrindha1/Generative_AI_Research_s4937122/README.md

 # AI_Research

-This Research is about Artificial Intelligence
+This project focuses on research in Artificial Intelligence.
+The repository is organised into structured folders to make navigation and collaboration easy.

-Information about folders:
+Folder Structure

-The interview transcript contains the all participants interview transcript
+Interview Transcripts → Contains all participants’ interview transcripts.

-Project Drafts includes all the Project drafts versions
+Project Drafts → Includes different versions of project drafts.

-Project plan contains architecture and plan of the project
+Project Plan → Contains the project architecture and planning documents.

-References inculdes all the papers referenced in this project
+References → Collection of research papers and articles referenced in this project.

-Survey Data contains raw and processed data
+Survey Data → Contains both raw and processed survey data.